 - Missing ALT tags

-- Keyboard navigation not functional
+- Keyboard navigation is not functional

 - Videos closed captions missing